jbpranov2204/jbpranov2204/README.md

 I'm a passionate *AI/ML Engineer* and *Software Developer* from India, dedicated to creating innovative solutions that bridge the gap between cutting-edge technology and real-world applications.

 - 🔭 Currently working on *Advanced Machine Learning Projects*
-- 🌱 Learning *Cloud Computing, DevOps, and Advanced AI techniques*
 - 👯 Open to collaborate on *AI/ML projects and Open Source contributions*
-- 💡 Interested in *Computer Vision, NLP, and Full-Stack Development*
+- 💡 Interested in *NLP, and Full-Stack Development*
 - ⚡ Fun fact: *I turn coffee into code and bugs into features!*
-- 📍 Location: *Mumbai, Maharashtra, India*
+- 📍 Location: *Chennai,Tamilnadu, India*

 <br clear="right"/>